 This product contains albumin, a derivative of human blood.
-Based on effective donor screening and product manufacturing processes, it carries an extremely remote risk for transmission of viral diseases.
-A theoretical risk for transmission of Creutzfeldt-Jakob disease (CJD) is also considered extremely remote.
-No cases of transmission of viral diseases or CJD have ever been reported for albumin.
+Based on effective donor screening and product manufacturing processes, it carries an extremely remote risk for transmission of viral diseases and variant Creutzfeldt-Jakob disease (vCJD).
+There is a theoretical risk for transmission of Creutzfeldt-Jakob disease (CJD), but if that risk actually exists, the risk of transmission would also be considered extremely remote.
+No cases of transmission of viral diseases, CJD or vCJD have ever been identified for licensed albumin or albumin contained in other licensed products.